THE CARTS DISTRICT

 CARTS is governed by a ten member Board of Directors, with each member appointed by one of the nine Commissioners Courts in the CARTS District to represent their respective county.
 This governance structure assures a regional perspective responsive to local needs.
 Board members represent each of the nine counties served by CARTS.
 2014 Board of…See Board MembersMinutes + Meetings

 The strength of our organization is our people -- people who drive and maintain the buses, answer the phone and administrative staff that support our operations.
 CARTS delivers transportation to customers covering a seventy-five hundred square mile region surrounding the Texas capital city.
-How to Apply Applications are available…See Available Jobs
+How to Apply You can download the application…See Available Jobs

 Welcome to the CARTS Procurement page.
 Listed below are our current procurement opportunities.
-If you have any questions or are interested in participating in a project please contact Kristi Urkuski at 512-481-1011.
-CARTS has items up for Auction!
-You can visit http://www.publicsurplus.com/sms/capitalareata,tx/list/current?orgid=308724 to…See Procurement
+If you have any questions or are interested in participating in a project please contact Kristi Urkuski at 512-505-5612.
+CARTS has issued an Addendum that changes the schedule, extending the review and question period until November 4th and under REQUIRED…See Procurement